gopinathsjsu/CaliTech/Rakesh_Journal.md

 - Creation of wireframes for different pages.
 - Deciding on business logic for calculation of mileage points.
 - Exploring different schemas for building the database.

+##Project Journal Week 2:
+- Initializing the backend code.
+- writing APIs for each functionality